Ben Townley

-Ben Townley (born 12 December 1984) is a former professional motocross and supercross racer originating from Taupo, New Zealand.
+Ben Townley (born 12 December 1984) is a former professional motocross and supercross racer originating from Taupō, New Zealand.
 He competed in the Motocross World Championships from 2001 to 2005 and in the AMA Motocross Championships from 2006 to 2013.
 Townley is notable for winning the 2004 MX2 world championship.

+Career results

 Biography

 After claiming multiple National championships in his native New Zealand, Townley moved to Europe and began campaigning the FIM MX2-GP World Championships.
 He rode for the German PHASE Suzuki team in 2001, but after internal troubles, left the team towards the end of the season and joined the Vangani Racing team.
 In 2002, this team became known as the "Dream Team" as Townley and teammates Tyla Rattray and Tanel Leok, all still teenagers, scorched to top 10 results in GP after GP.
 Townley started the 2002 off with a second place at the GP of Valkenswaard, and after a few more podium finishes, he scored his first GP victory at the GP of Sweden at Uddevalla.
 He continued his good form at the Champ KTM team in 2003, and made his mark as a definite world championship contender.

 In 2004, riding the prototype KTM 250-SXF four stroke, Townley won the MX2 World Championship over teammates future champ Antonio Cairoli and teammates Tyla Rattray and Marc DeReuver.
 Townley had reached a new level of speed and endurance, winning nearly every race when his prototype machine did not fail.

 2005 saw Townley move up to the MX1-GP class aboard a 450cc KTM.
 Townley won several GPs in the premier division in that rookie season, and was a consistent threat for the win by the end of the year.
 He finished third behind champion Stefan Everts and fellow New Zealander Josh Coppins.

 Townley and Coppins represented their country at the 2005 Motocross des Nations in Ernée, France.
 It was there that Townley first faced the premier American riders who typically contend only their National championships.
 Townley was superb, running faster than Kevin Windham, Mickael Pichon and Stefan Everts, and was only defeated by American champion Ricky Carmichael, who is widely considered the fastest rider in the world.